The Marginal Cost Curve Shows The Relationship Between:

 The marginal cost curve is a powerful tool used by economists to understand the relationship between the cost of producing an additional unit of a good or service and the total quantity of the good or service produced.
 This curve shows the cost associated with producing one more unit of a good or service compared to the cost associated with producing the previous unit.

-ALSO READ: What Is The Relationship Between Self Regulation And Behavior Modification
+ALSO READ: Relationship Between Introvert And Extrovert

 By understanding the marginal cost of producing additional units of a good or service, economists can gain insight into how the cost of production changes as more units are produced.
 This information can be used to make sound investment decisions and to better understand the cost structure of a business.